Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S20.md

 - Restart SwitchBot app.
 - Restart the robot by toggling its power switch.
 - Repeat step 2 several times.
-4. If the issue persists, please contact us via SwitchBot App -> Profile -> Support ->Feedback.
-We will forward your feedback to our research & development team for further assistance.
+4. If the issue persists, we will forward your feedback to our research & development team for further assistance.

 ---
 ### Troubleshooting SwitchBot Floor Cleaning Robot S20 Roller Mop Is Not Lowering to Touch the Floor